Mineshaft, the legend

-If you saw the movie, you may have noticed that it stress how the artist was a frequent visitor of the Mineshaft in New York, a (in)famous gay cruising bar.
+If you saw the movie, you may have noticed that it stress how the artist was a frequent visitor of the Mineshaft in New York, an (in)famous gay cruising bar.

 Here Mapplethorpe also found the inspiration for many of his works.

-The Mineshaft is, furthermore, the main set of Crusing with Al Pacino, probably the most mainstream among the movies about gay leather scene.
+The Mineshaft is, furthermore, the main set of Cruising with Al Pacino, probably the most mainstream among the movies about the gay leather scene.

-So, it’s consequential to to investigate deeply about this crusing bar and and its populatiry: why, after decades from its closure, its legend continues to be widespread in the gay leather and fetish community?.
+So, it's consequential to investigate deeply about this cruising bar and its popularity: why, after decades from its closure, its legend continues to be widespread in the gay leather and fetish community?.

 The Mineshaft opend as private cluab on come club October 8th, 1976.

 It was in Washington Street 835, in Manhattan's Greenwich Village.